Barbara Simons: Career

 Since 2008, Simons has served on the board of directors of the Verified Voting Foundation, a non-partisan and non-profit organization that advocates for legislation to promote the safest and most transparent voting.
 The group's goals are to ensure that states and municipalities across America adopt voting technology best practices.

 Other work

 Simons helped found the Reentry Program for Women and Minorities at U.C.
 Berkeley in the Computer Science Department.
 She also serves on the boards of the Coalition to Diversify Computing (CDC) and the Berkeley Foundation for Opportunities in Information Technology (BFOIT), both which promote minorities to learn and work in computing.

 In 2005 Simons became the first woman ever to receive the Distinguished Engineering Alumni Award from the U.C.
 Berkeley's College of Engineering.

 She is a member of the board of directors at the U.C.
 Berkeley Engineering Fund, the Electronic Privacy Information Center, and sits on the Advisory Boards of the Oxford Internet Institute.

-Simons has also served as a professor at Stanford University.